-If you’re looking for something in between JumpCut and Paste, Copy’em Paste is a good option.
-Available on the Mac App Store, it stores all your clippings in a scrolling vertical tab, so you can grab one anytime.
+If you’re looking for something in between JumpCut and Paste, Copy Paste Pro is a good option.
+It stores all your clippings in a scrolling vertical tab so that you can grab one anytime.

 It also focuses on adding shortcuts you can use to paste a specific item, which is great if you need to repeat information in multiple places.
 Additionally, you can star/favorite specific snippets, tag them, and sort the list in half a dozen different ways for maximum convenience.

 Overall, it offers many of the same features as Paste but in a different format, so you should pick based on which one you are most comfortable with.
 A free version is available, and the paid version costs $27 at the moment (one-time purchase).

 As lightweight as JumpCut but a little bit cleaner, CopyClip has a few special features that make it noteworthy.

 It looks fairly basic at first – just a collection of links or text clippings stored in the menu bar icon.
 However, the top ten most recent clippings can be easily pasted by using the hotkey listed next to them for convenience.
 This means you don’t have to select it and then paste — just press the right number key and you’re good to go!

 The other key feature in CopyClip is that you can do is set it to ignore copies made from specific apps.
 This may seem counterintuitive, but it’s actually super important – since this app isn’t going to encrypt any content, you definitely don’t want it to save any passwords that you copy and paste.
 Or, if you work in an industry dealing with sensitive data, you can tell it to ignore the app you use to write your notes.
 This is a great security feature.